Open Scholarship

 Research output

 A work produced during a research project.
-Research outputs are diverse in nature and range from journal articles, conference papers, books, and book chapters, to research data, code, software, protocols, and artistic and creative works.
+Research outputs are very diverse in nature.
+They range from journal articles and books, to research data, code, and creative works.

 Rights retention

-In alignment with the Plan S Rights Retention Strategy, the 2022 NHMRC Open Access Policy requires authors submitting to subscription journals to include a rights retention statement in their submitted manuscript.
+In alignment with the Plan S Rights Retention Strategy, the 2022 NHMRC Open Access Policy includes a rights retention requirement.
+The NHMRC policy requires authors submitting to subscription journals to include a rights retention statement in their submitted manuscript.
 Upon article publication, authors are expected to make their AAM open access under a CC BY licence in a repository.
+This strategy is also strongly encouraged by the University's Principles for Open Access to Research Outputs at Melbourne.

-For more information on author rights retention, see our Funder open access policies page and the NHMRC’s Open access and retention of ownership rights document.
+For more information on author rights retention, see our What is rights retention? page.
+Further guidance on the NHMRC's requirements can be found on our Funder open access policies page and in the NHMRC’s Open access and retention of ownership rights document.

 Submitted manuscript

-The submitted manuscript is the version of a research output originally submitted to a venue, such as a journal or book publisher.
+The version of a publication originally submitted to a publisher, such as a journal or book publisher.
 This version typically undergoes editorial review and may subsequently be sent on for peer review.

-In the past, submitted manuscripts were sometimes called preprints, although this term now has a different meaning: early versions of article or papers shared prior to peer review on preprint servers.
+In the past, submitted manuscripts were sometimes called preprints, although this term now has a different meaning: early versions of papers shared prior to peer review on preprint servers.
+Submitted manuscripts may be shared as preprints, or may already be available as preprints.

 Find out more about article versions on the Minerva Access website.